Susan Traylor

 Susan Traylor is an American actress who has appeared in over 50 films.
 She was nominated for the Independent Spirit Award for Best Female Lead for her performance in Valerie Flake (1999).
 Traylor's starring role in Valerie Flake also won the inaugural best feature award at The Women's Image Network Awards.

 Personal life

-Traylor and her sister, Stephanie Feury. were born in New York to William Traylor and Peggy Feury.
 When Traylor was a baby, her father went to Malibu, California to work on a film.
 Shortly afterwards, her mother brought Traylor and her sister to California, where they were then raised.

 Traylor studied acting at her parents' acting school, "The Loft Studio", and also went to film school at NYU.

 Traylor is married to Jesse Dylan; they have two children, William Pablo Dylan & Feury Mae Dylan.